Past Fears; What to do When they Overwhelm

 But, the difference now is that those overwhelming feelings don’t last for long.
 I’ve gained tools and understand how to get these types of onslaughts of past feelings in a matter of hours, sometimes minutes.

 One of the things I’ve realized over the past few years is that I will never be “completely healed” from past fears.
-So, I accept that and there is no great surprise when past fears me like a panic button.
+So, I accept that and there is no great surprise when past fears hit me like a punch in the gut.

 Even with these ‘minor’ incidents throughout my days, my quality of life increases and the anxiety attacks are farther apart while I feel degrees of well-being for longer periods of time.
 This is progress.
 I can’t complain.